dtanner/dantanner/content/post/kotlin-v-java.md

 ---
 title: "Kotlin vs Java in 2021"
+description:
 date: "2021-10-26 20:00:00"
 categories: [bikes, telemetry]
 ---

 Since the arrival of Java 17, I've heard a few people wonder "Does Kotlin Still Make Sense, or Should I just use Java?"

-Short answer: Kotlin is still a far better language in terms of features, and its critical advantages will probably never come to Java.
+Short answer: Kotlin is still a far better language, and some of its critical design features will never be matched in Java.

-What do I consider critical advantages?

 # Null Safety and Immutability
 Kotlin lets you write elegant null-safe code, and forces you to be explicit about null-safety.